Bridge Design Pattern in C#

 Step5: Client Class

-In our example, the Main method of the Program class is going to be the Client Code.
+In our example, the Program class will be the Client Code.
 So, please modify the Main method of the Program class as shown below.
-Here, first, we are using the SonyRemoteControl and attaching the SonyLedTv so that we can access Sony Led TV remotely (i.e. Turn On, Change Channel, and Turn Off).
-We can also do the same thing using SamsungRemoteControl to access SansungLedTv remotely.
+First, we are using the SonyRemoteControl and attaching the SonyLedTv to access the Sony LED TV remote (i.e., Turn On, Change Channel, and Turn Off).
+We can also do the same thing using SamsungRemoteControl to access the SansungLedTv remote.

 using System;